tavaresasilva/vagrant-dev-lamp/README.md

-# LAMP development environment with Vagrant and VirtualBox
+# LAMP (PHP) development environment with Vagrant and VirtualBox

-This project create a basic LAMP development environment using Vagrant and VirtualBox.
+This project create a basic LAMP (PHP) development environment using Vagrant and VirtualBox.

 ### This environment includes: